squirre1Bear/REP_2022_Information_highlight_SO/README.md

 3. Run the `RQ1_for_individual_file_individual_tag_posts.ipynb` file for generating the csv files for smaller datasets.
 _Tags per post analysis :_ For getting the tag statistic based on one post, run the getCaseNumberPerPost.
 This will generate the dataframe containing the information on highlighted text and words' percentages.
 _Tags per case analysis :_ For getting the tag statistic based on all cases, run the getCaseNumberPerTag.
 This will generate the dataframe containing the information on highlighted text length and words.
+4. Run the cells in `Combined_whole_data_per_post.ipynb` after getting the results for the whole dataset on one type of tag per post.
+5. Run the cells in `Combined_all_data_cases_per_tag.py` after getting the results for the whole dataset on one type of tag per case.

 __Run the python 3 file__